exonum/exonum-doc/src/advanced/consensus/consensus.md

 ### Requests Algorithm

-Requests algorithm allows node to restore any consensus info from the other nodes.
+Requests algorithm allows a validator to restore any consensus info from the other validators.
+This has a positive effect on system liveness.

 [partial_ordering]: https://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition
 [partial_synchrony]: http://groups.csail.mit.edu/tds/papers/Lynch/podc84-DLS.pdf